Dung24-6/Dung24-6/README.md

 _**Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed.
 It is the only thing that ever has.**_

 Margaret Mead

+_**A dream is your creative vision for your life in the future.
+You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.**_

+Denis Waitley